ContinuumRoboticsLab/opencontinuumrobotics/_posts/2022-12-02-cc-kinematics.md

 particular, consideration of the forces and moments applied by actuators coupled with suitable approximations yields this mapping from actuator variables (pressure, length changes, tension, rotation angles etc.) to curved links described by arc parameters.
 We will look at different continuum robots and their robot depenbdent mappingin future posts.
-Today, we will assume that the robot dependent mapping, i.e., from joint to configuration space is known.
+For now, we will assume that the robot dependent mapping, i.e., from joint to configuration space is known.

 # Robot Independent Mapping